Stefdv/gun-tag/README.md

 ```

 ### gun.tagged(,cb)
 Provide a tagname and a callback to get all valid members of that tag.
-The callback.
 The returned nodes are full objects including an extra property 'taglist' that will hold all the tags this node is (still) tagged to.
 ```
  gun.tagged('gunDb',tagmember => console.log(tagmember) )